d) Terms/rights attached to equity shares:

 Maximum Exposure to credit Risk

-The maximum exposure to credit risk of loans and investment securities is their carrying amount.
+The maximum exposure to credit risk of Loans and investment securities is their carrying amount.
 The maximum exposure is before considering the effect of mitigation through collateral.

 Narrative Description of Collateral

 Collateral primarily include vehicles purchased by retail loan customers and machinery & property in case of SME customers.
-The financial investments are secured by way of a first ranking pari-passu and charge created by way of hypothecation on the receivables of the other company.
+The financial investments are secured by way of a first ranking pari-passu and charge created by way of hypothecation on the receivables of the other Company.

 Quantitative Information of Collateral